thinkshout/thinkshout/blog/_posts/2014-06-09-creating-an-infinite-scroll-masonry-block-without-views.md

 We then return our output array and get to the JavaScript…

 ### Applying Masonry to the paged content block
-To apply Masonry to the paged block content we'll need some JavaScript so let's create a new JavaScript file within our module's js directory (`js/my_module.js`).
+To apply Masonry to the paged block content, we'll need some JavaScript so let's create a new JavaScript file within our module's js directory (`js/my_module.js`).
 This file will depend on the [Masonry JavaScript library](https://github.com/desandro/masonry) so we'll need to load it in addition to our new, custom JavaScript file.

 ---